AOMediaCodec/av1-spec/annex.a.levels.md

 that the decoder maker considers sufficiently extreme for their use case, and not decode anything bigger than that.
 {:.alert .alert-info }

+A level X.Y compliant decoder should be able to decode tile list OBUs (via the large scale tile decoding process) at a rate of 90 tile list OBUs per second subject to the following level-dependent constraints:

+  * UpscaledWidth * FrameHeight is less than or equal to MaxPicSize

+  * UpscaledWidth is less than or equal to MaxHSize

+  * FrameHeight is less than or equal to MaxVSize

+  * TileWidth * TileHeight * ( tile_count_minus_1 + 1 ) * 90 is less than or equal to ( MaxDecodeRate / 2 )

+  * For each tile list OBU, BytesPerTileList * 8 * 90 is less than or equal to MaxBitrate

+Where BytesPerTileList is defined as the sum of (coded_tile_data_size_minus_1 + 1) for each tile list entry in the tile list OBU.